Rare (company): Related companies

 Beginning in 1997, a number of Rare employees left to establish separate companies.
 The first of these was Eighth Wonder, underwritten by Sony Computer Entertainment Europe.
 The studio did not produce any games before it closed.

 After Martin Hollis left Rare, he joined Nintendo before founding his own company Zoonami, which developed Zendoku, Go!
 Puzzle and Bonsai Barber.

 Several Perfect Dark team members, including David Doak and Steve Ellis, founded Free Radical Design and created the TimeSplitters series.
 The studio would be acquired by Crytek and renamed Crytek UK before its 2014 closure, with most of its staff moving to Deep Silver Dambuster Studios.
 Deep Silver briefly reestablished Free Radical Design from 2021 to 2023, with original founding members Ellis and Doak heading up the revived studio.
-Other former Free Radical and Rare staff formed Crash Labs, a studio specialising in developing iOS games.
+Other former Free Radical and Rare staff (including Free Radical co-founder Ellis) formed Crash Lab, a studio specialising in developing iOS games.

-Two former Rare employees, Alex Zoro and Jonny Ambrose, were among the six co-founders of FreeStyleGames (later Ubisoft Leamington) in 2002, which became known for the Guitar Hero series.
+Two former Rare employees, Alex Zoro and Jonny Ambrose, were among the six co-founders of FreeStyleGames in 2002, which became known for work on music games, such as the Guitar Hero series for Activision.
+In 2008, FreeStyleGames was acquired by Activision, and then sold to Ubisoft in 2017, becoming Ubisoft Leamington before closing in 2025.
 After leaving FreeStyleGames, Zoro founded Pixel Toys, while Ambrose left game development to focus on automobile sculptures, starting Ambrose Auto Art.

 Conker's Bad Fur Day director Chris Seavor founded Gory Detail with Rare employee Shawn Pile.
 Gory Detail released Parashoot Stan for mobile devices, as well as The Unlikely Legend of Rusty Pup on Steam.

 Starfire Studios was founded by four former Rare employees and released Fusion Genesis, an Xbox Live Arcade game published by Microsoft Game Studios.
 Another group of former Rare employees formed a mobile-game studio, Flippin Pixels.

 Former Rare employee Lee Schuneman headed Lift London, a Microsoft studio.

 Phil Tossell and Jennifer Schneidereit founded Nyamyam and released Tengami.

 Playtonic Games was founded by several former Rare employees in 2014.
 They are best known for the Yooka-Laylee series, with the first game being a spiritual successor to Banjo-Kazooie.

 Rare founders Chris and Tim Stamper joined FortuneFish, a mobile game company founded by Tim's son, Joe Stamper.
 Their first game was That Bouncy Thing!
 The Rubbishiest Game Ever for Android.

 Chameleon Games was created in 2019 by several ex-Rare developers, including Omar Sawi, Kevin Bayliss, and Richard Vaucher.
-The studio made Tamarin, a 3D action platformer, for PlayStation 4, Windows, Xbox One, and Xbox Series X/S. It is considered a spiritual successor to Jet Force Gemini.
+The studio made Tamarin, a 3D action platformer, for PlayStation 4, Windows, Xbox One, and Xbox Series X/S. It is considered a spiritual successor to Jet Force Gemini with the game's music being composed by David Wise.